guojiajeremy/Dinomaly/README.md

  - 07.2025: Spoil alert: We will come back with Dinomly-2😛

- - 07.2025: To be integrated in Intel open-edge [Anomalib](https://github.com/open-edge-platform/anomalib/pull/2835) in v2.1.0!
-Great thanks to the contributors.
+ - 07.2025: Dinomaly has been integrated in Intel open-edge [Anomalib](https://github.com/open-edge-platform/anomalib) in v2.1.0.
+Great thanks to the contributors for the nice reproduction and integration.
 Anomalib is a comprehensive library for benchmarking, developing and deploying deep learning anomaly detection algorithms.

 ## Abstract